polterguy/phosphorusfive/README.md

 startup.
 This would give you a completely "clean" install, with zero overhead, allowing you to entirely create your own "front-end"/"back-end" as you see fit.

-[Browse the Hyperlisp files in System42](/core/p5.webapp/system42/) to get a feel for Hyperlisp, and see some more example code.
+[Browse the Hyperlambda files in System42](/core/p5.webapp/system42/) to get a feel for Hyperlambda, and see some more example code.

 ## Removing features/plugins